mike4aday/SwiftlySalesforce/README.md

     }
 }
 ```
-You could repeat this chaining multiple times, feeding the result of one asynchronous operation as the input to the next operation.
+You could repeat this chaining multiple times, feeding the result of one asynchronous operation as the input to the next.
 Or you could spawn multiple, simultaneous operations and easily specify logic to be executed when all operations complete, or when just the first completes, or when any one operation fails, etc. PromiseKit is an amazingly-powerful framework for handling multiple asynchronous operations that would otherwise be very difficult to coordinate.
 See [PromiseKit documentation](http://promisekit.org) for more examples.

 ### Example: Handling Errors
 The following code is adapted from the example file, [TaskStore.swift](Example/SwiftlySalesforce/TaskStore.swift) and shows how to handle errors: